tarwn/lessthandot-hugo/blogs/content/posts/2011-05-02-windows-server-2008-r2-failover.md

   <a href="/wp-content/uploads/users/grrlgeek/blackboardteacher.JPG?mtime=1304295364"><img alt="" src="/wp-content/uploads/users/grrlgeek/blackboardteacher.JPG?mtime=1304295364" width="309" height="256" title="Class Is In Session" /></a>
 </div>

 My clustering experience: At my previous job, I had supported SQL Server 2005 on a Windows Server 2003 cluster for a couple of years.
-I had tried to install a Windows Server 2008 cluster last year (and failed miserably, because I didn’t know anything).
+I had tried to install a Windows Server 2008 cluster last year (and failed miserably, because I didn't know anything).
 With my current job, I support several instances of SQL Server 2008 on Windows Server 2008 and SQL Server 2005 on Windows Server 2003.

 What I knew about clusters: I could fail over a cluster resource and make sure it came back online.
 I understood the concept of nodes, quorum and shared disk.
 That was about it.
-I don’t think I had any idea how much I didn’t know until I took this class.
+I don't think I had any idea how much I didn't know until I took this class.

 Here are a few of the things I learned about clustering, and specifically things that are new to Windows Server 2008 R2 Failover Clustering.

 First, there is a big difference between someone who knows a lot about a subject and can teach it, and a good teacher.
-The instructor, while extremely knowledgeable, was a little dry and I don’t feel he managed to keep the entire class engaged.
+The instructor, while extremely knowledgeable, was a little dry and I don't feel he managed to keep the entire class engaged.
 The format was lecture, then lab.
 I felt he could have walked through the labs with us, answering questions as went, rather than just letting us go on our own.
 As a speaker, I learned a lot from him, and will always strive to be a good teacher.

 Second, the capabilities of PowerShell stood out in this class.

-The basics of clustering: it’s a high-availability technology.
+The basics of clustering: it's a high-availability technology.
 Clustering involves setting up nodes that communicate with each other.
 They share storage.
 If one node goes down, it fails over to another on the cluster (if all goes according to plan!).
-Here’s what else I learned.
+Here's what else I learned.

 **Quorum**